 The trick is easy.
 Just follow my guide!

-- If you need to access your files from anywhere or if you need to work on select documents remotely, USE CLOUD STORAGE.
+- If you need to access your files from anywhere or if you need to work on select documents remotely, use unlimited cloud storage.

 - If you want to keep your data secure and rebuild your entire hard drive, USE CLOUD BACKUP.